On joint weak convergence of partial sum and maxima processes: Introduction

 Consider a strictly stationary sequence of random variables $(X_{n})$ and denote by $S_{n}= X_{1} + \ldots + X_{n}$ and $M_{n}= \max\{X_{i} : i=1, \ldots, n \}$, $n \geq 1$, its accompanying sequences of partial sums and maxima, respectively.
 It is well known that if the $X_{n}$ are i.i.d.~and regularly varying with index $\alpha \in (0,2)$, then

 for some $a_{n}'>0$ and $b_{n}' \in \mathbb{R}$ and some $\alpha$--stable random variable $S$, and

-for some $a_{n}''>0$ and some random variable $Y$ with a Fr\'{e}chet distribution, see for example Gnedenko and Kolmogorov~\cite{GnKo54} and Resnick~\cite{Re07}.
+for some $a_{n}''>0$ and some random variable $Y$ with an extreme-value distribution, see for example Gnedenko and Kolmogorov~\cite{GnKo54} and Resnick~\cite{Re87}.
 The weak convergence of partial maxima holds also for $\alpha \geq 2$.
 The joint weak limiting behavior of $(S_{n}, M_{n})$ with appropriate centering and scaling was investigated by Chow and Teugels~\cite{ChTe78}.
-They also obtained a functional limit theorem for a suitably normalized joint partial sum and partial maxima processes.
+They also obtained a functional limit theorem for a suitably normalized joint partial sum and partial maxima process.
 See also Anderson and Turkman~\cite{AnTu91} and Resnick~\cite{Re86} for related results.